The regulars -

 This story in a nutshell: The newly regenerated Doctor needs his friends to help him get through this latest crisis…

 Alien Orphan: There’s a great moment when Nyssa sees her fathers face on the scanner waving them to their deaths and she cries that she hates his face.
 It must eat her up that the Master is using her fathers body to commit such awful crimes and it is such a shame that we didn’t get to explore that more.
 She knows so little about telebiogenesis, alas.
-There’s a glorious moment of absolute calm during their first morning in Castrovalva and Nyssa watches the ladies work through their bedroom window, checks Tegan sleeping calmly and then takes a stroll through the streets simply basking in the ambience.
-Its exactly the sort of thing I would be doing if I were travelling with the Doctor and as a quiet moment of normality amongst all the madness it’s the sort of thing Doctor Who should do far more often than it does.
+There’s a glorious moment of absolute calm during their first morning in Castrovalva where Nyssa watches the ladies work through their bedroom window, checks Tegan sleeping calmly and then takes a stroll through the streets simply basking in the ambiance.
+It's exactly the sort of thing I would be doing if I were travelling with the Doctor and as a quiet moment of normality amongst all the madness it’s the sort of thing Doctor Who should do far more often than it does.
+It feels very Hartnell era and that is absolutely a compliment.
 Nyssa tries to reason with the Master but he merely tosses her across the room like a rag doll.
 Clearly there is no trace of Tremas left in there.

 ‘Definitely civilisation’ - biting into a celery stick!